 After an initial couple of hours of cocktail party style activity, the heat of the party started to ignite and everyone moved inside where the DJ cranked up the tunes — an upbeat mix of Iranian, Indian and Western music that kept us all glued to the dance floor.
 I made a conscious effort to not drink too much alcohol.
 So instead of getting tipsy with my friends and throwing back shots and pounding cocktails, I was equally sweaty from all the dancing but I stayed truly clear-headed.
 And THAT is probably why I walked away with a few strange realizations about myself and different observations from this party than I normally would.

 And funny enough, it was even a bit shocking for me to see my friend and his lovely bride kissing in front of everyone.
 They setup this amazingly romantic shot with the photographer in front of a long draping curtain where she was leaning back just a bit as he held her up with one arm and “photo simulated” a soft kiss.
 It was something akin to that famous shot in Times Square New York of the sailor and the nurse kissing at the end of World War II.
 They looked romantic, awe-inspiring and it was a wonderful moment.
 But I remember that I turned to a friend and joked, “Wow, that’s like porn in India!”
 And in some ways it is.
-Films and television and print advertising never show a man and a woman in a passionate or even tender embrace like that … it’s taboo.
+Films and television and print advertising never show a man and a woman in a passionate or even tender embrace like that … it’s taboo, never mind something such as a website like cartoonporno.xxx or others.
 But there is was.

 And here I am now, thinking about how much I’ve changed.
 I’m chilling out on a chaise lounge at the Windflower Resort in Mysore, sitting on my deck watching geese give themselves a bath, listening to the sounds of the wind blowing through the tress…stupefied by the fact that any of the things I mentioned above are shocking to me.
 What the hell has happened to me?
 I was born and raised in southern California, have lived in Barcelona off and on for 18 years and I am anything but conservative.
 Yet I’ve really started to change here in India.
 And trust me, I didn’t come to find myself, I came for the booming economy.
 I haven’t taken a single yoga or meditation class (something I think I should do) nor do I have a passion for exploring new religions.
 Yet despite all that I have indeed changed organically over time.
 For the better?
 I’m not sure.
 But what I do know for sure is that I definitely have a strange new sense of what is and isn’t appropriate because I have zero desire to be looked upon as having no class — which is exactly how some of my Indian friends describe those who are too far outside the conservative norm.
 As an expat I’m happy to adapt and blend in instead of look or act as if I don’t know the difference between Ibiza or L.A. and where I now live.
 And today it’s crackin’ me up to realise that I am going over to the dark side – eh hem, I mean the conservative side!